ugowe/swift-UILab02-lab-ios-0616/README.md

 ![VinceLombardi](images/vince_lombardi.png)

-> Perfection is not attainable, but if we chase perfection we can catch excellence.
+> Perfection is not attainable, but if we chase perfection we can catch excellence. ~[Vince Lombardi](https://en.wikipedia.org/wiki/Vince_Lombardi)

 ## Learning Objectives - The student should be able to..